Near-optimal learning with average H\"older smoothness: Generalization bounds

 \begin{proposition} Suppose $(\Omega,\rho)$ is a metric space, $\Fcal\subseteq[0,1]^{\Omega}$ is a function class, and let $\Dcal$ be a distribution over $\Omega\times[0,1]$ which is realizable by $\Fcal$, with marginal $\mu$ over $\Omega$.
 Then with probability at least $1-\delta$ over drawing a sample $S\sim\Dcal^n$ it holds that for all $f\in \Fcal:$

 \end{proposition}

-\begin{remark}[Constant is arbitrary.]
-In \propref{prop: bracket to uc} and in what follows, the constant multiplying $L_S(f)$ is arbitrary, and can be replaced by $(1+\gamma)$ for any $\gamma>0$ at the expense of multiplying the remaining summands by $\gamma^{-1}$.
-In the next section we will provide an algorithm that returns an approximate empirical risk minimizer $f$ for which $L_S(f)\approx0$, thus this constant will not matter for our purposes. \end{remark}
+\begin{remark}[Constant is arbitrary] In \propref{prop: bracket to uc} and in what follows, the constant multiplying $L_S(f)$ is arbitrary, and can be replaced by $(1+\gamma)$ for any $\gamma>0$ at the expense of multiplying the remaining summands by $\gamma^{-1}$.
+In the next section we will provide a realizable regression algorithm that returns an approximate empirical risk minimizer $f$ for which $L_S(f)\approx0$, thus this constant will not matter for our purposes. \end{remark}

-By combining \thmref{thm: bracket} with \propref{prop: bracket to uc} and setting $\alpha=\eps/2$, we obtain the following sample complexity result.
+We prove \propref{prop: bracket to uc} in \appref{proof: bracket to uc}.
+By combining \thmref{thm: bracket} with \propref{prop: bracket to uc} and setting $\alpha=\eps/2$, we obtain the following realizable sample complexity result.